-Natural language processing (NLP) enables search engines to move from presenting results that simply match query keywords, to presenting results that match on query intent.
+Natural language processing (NLP) enables search engines to move beyond presenting results that simply match query keywords, to presenting results that match on a query’s intent.

-Consumers always prefer high quality results from search on the first try, regardless of phrasing, typos and grammar.
-If search returns irrelevant results because of a misspelled word or a synonym, users don’t think they messed up—they think you just don’t have what they’re looking for and they go elsewhere.
+To provide a high-quality search experience, your customers need to find what they are looking for on their first try, even if their search has typos, unusual phrasing, or any number of other curveballs.
+If search returns poor results because of a misspelled word or a synonym, users don’t think they messed up—they think you just don’t have what they’re looking for and they go elsewhere.

-NLP helps understand customer intent to find the best set of products, but that set of products can be huge.
-Additional processing is required to present the results to the customer in the rank order most likely to lead to a purchase.
+NLP helps understand customer intent to find the best set of products, but that set of products can often be huge, especially when the search query is broad.
+Additional processing is required to present the results to the customer in the rank order most likely to lead to the desired outcome (a purchase!).

 The legacy approach to results ranking is semantic relevance and algorithms like TF-IDF: exact keyword matches rank first weighted by how “important” a keyword seems using something like TF-IDF or BM25.
 Relevance scoring uses things like word count and proximity heuristics to rank results.
 Merchandising staff is then tasked with manually overriding cases where the automatic relevance goes terribly wrong, guessing at user intent with little information on actual conversion outcomes.

-Constructor believes that business strategy, not your search vendor’s out-of-the-box algorithm, should determine the ranking strategy.
-Conversion rate, gross margin, customer loyalty, recent search terms, or a utility function comprising multiple values makes the search experience more valuable to customers and the business alike.
+Constructor believes that business strategy, not your search vendor’s out-of-the-box algorithm, should determine the way your products rank.
+Conversion rate, gross margin, customer loyalty, recent search terms, or a utility function taking multiple values into account makes the search experience more valuable to customers and the business alike.

-Personalization is an extreme form of results re-ranking based on the characteristics of a single user.
+True personalization goes beyond ranking results based on business KPIs or goals, and provides results that are optimized to a specific user.
 Like results ranking described above, big data and machine learning are essential to performing personalization at scale.